dhondta/python-tinyscript/docs/internals.md

 !!! note "Short/long help"

     The default behavior of help options is that "`-h`" only gives usage information while "`--help`" provides the full help message.
-This can be disabled using a parameter, see [the *Features* page, section *Short/long help*](features.html#shortlong-help).
+This can be disabled using a parameter, see [this section of the documentation](shaping.html#shortlong-help).

 -----